A2Amir/Advanced-Lane-Line-Finding/README.md

 <img src="./output_images/9.png" alt="  Perspective transform" />
 <p align="right">

-4. Nois Detection: In this step Noise will be detected by using a function named noise_detect and if the result of this function is True, Instead of using the combined_thresholds_color4 wir are g goining to use the variable combined_thresholds_color1 which has better result in noisy images for Perspective transforming (step 3).
+4. Nois Detection: In this step Noise will be detected by using a function named noise_detect and if the result of this function is True, instead of using the combined_thresholds_color4 variable wir are goining to use the variable combined_thresholds_color1 which has better result in noisy images for Perspective transforming (step 3).

 5. Implement Sliding Windows and Fit a Polynomial